corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/running-a-node.md

 {{< /warning >}}

 {{< note >}}
-Before running any Corda Enterprise Docker images, you must accept the license agreement and indicate that you have done this by setting the environment variable `ACCEPT_LICENSE` to `YES` or `Y` on your machine.
+Before running any Corda Docker images, you must accept the license agreement and indicate that you have done this by setting the environment variable `ACCEPT_LICENSE` to `YES` or `Y` on your machine.
 If you do not do this, none of the Docker containers will start.

 As an alternative, you can specify this parameter when running the `docker-compose up` command, for example:
 `ACCEPT_LICENSE=Y docker-compose up`
 {{< /note >}}

-## Starting all nodes at once on a remote machine from the command line

-By default, a [Cordform](generating-a-node.md) task will run all the generated nodes on the same host machine.
-In order to run the nodes remotely, you can deploy them locally and then copy them to a remote server.
-If after copying the nodes to the remote machine you encounter errors related to a `localhost` resolution, you should follow the additional steps below.

-To create nodes locally and run on a remote machine, perform the following steps:

-* Configure a Cordform task and deploy the nodes locally as described in [Creating nodes locally](generating-a-node.md).
-* Copy the generated directory structure to a remote machine, for example using Secure Copy.
-* Optionally, add database configuration settings if they could not be configured in the first step and the local machine does not have access to the remote database.
-In each top-level `[NODE NAME]_node.conf` configuration file, add the database settings and copy the JDBC driver `.jar` file (if required).
-Edit the top-level `[NODE NAME]_node.conf` files only and not the files inside the node sub-directories (for example, `node.conf`).
-* Optionally, bootstrap the network on the remote machine.
-This is an optional step when a remote machine does not accept `localhost` addresses, or if the generated nodes are configured to run on another host’s IP address.
-If needed, change the host addresses in the top-level configuration files `[NODE NAME]_node.conf` for entries `p2pAddress`, `rpcSettings.address`, and  `rpcSettings.adminAddress`.
-Run the network bootstrapper tool to regenerate the nodes network map: `java -jar corda-tools-network-bootstrapper-Master.jar --dir <nodes-root-dir>`.
-For more information, see [Network bootstrapper](network-bootstrapper.md).
-* Run nodes on the remote machine using the `runnodes` command.

-The steps described above enable you to create the same test deployment as a `deployNodes` Gradle task would create on a local machine.

 ## Database migrations